rajasoun/study-notes/machine-learning.md

 “A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E.” — Tom Michel

+> or

+_Building a model_ from example inputs to make data-driven predictions vs. following  static program instructions

 Example-1:
 Suppose your email program watches which emails you do or do not mark as spam, and based on that learns how to better filter spam.
 What is the task T in this setting?